-Is it Legal to use CBD Oil in the UK?
+Is CBD Oil Legal to Use in the UK?

-CBD oil-a concentrated element extracted from the cannabis plant, is increasingly gaining in popularity due to its beneficial properties.
-Many people now claim that CBD oil helps in controlling an array of medical conditions, such as; epileptic seizures, menstrual related issues, pain associated with arthritis, general pain, symptoms of Alzheimer's disease to name a few.
+CBD oil-a a concentrated element extracted from the cannabis plant is increasingly gaining in popularity due to its beneficial properties.
+Many people now claim that CBD oil helps in controlling an array of medical conditions, such as; epileptic seizures, menstrual-related issues, pain associated with arthritis, general pain, symptoms of Alzheimer's disease to name a few.

 The main reason behind all the chaos and confusion is the lack of awareness and knowledge regarding the differences between Hempseed, Cannabidiol, and the Cannabis plant.
 To clear the air, let’s first closely understand these terms and then have a look at the UK Law: